-SO17 All contracts over £10,000 must be recorded on the Council's forthcoming contracts register by the contract administrator before the procurement process commences.
+SO17 All contracts over £10,000 must be recorded on the Council's forthcoming contracts register by the contract administrator at the commencement of the procurement process.
 This can be accessed through the Procurement pages on Forestnet.

 A Gateway review is a process whereby each stage of a procurement project must be signed off by the relevant Head of Service before continuing to the next stage of the procurement.
 The Gateway review ensures that the procurement project is properly defined, effective communication is established, roles and responsibilities have been identified and assigned, risks identified and managed and the overall procurement is well controlled.